Team Learning

 - Accelerate organizational learning: Team members participate on multiple teams, spreading insights throughout the organization

-Research demonstrates that psychological safety is the strongest predictor of team effectiveness.
-Google’s Project Aristotle, which studied over 180 internal teams, found that psychological safety correlated with 43% of variance in team performance, resulting in 19% higher productivity, 31% more innovation, 27% lower turnover, and 3.6× greater engagement compared to teams lacking psychological safety.
+Google’s Project Aristotle studied 180+ internal teams and found psychological safety correlated with 43% of variance in team performance, resulting in 19% higher productivity, 31% more innovation, and 27% lower turnover.

 Related Concepts